akarshsrivastava/markowitz-model-portfolio-optimization/README.md

 ## About the project:
 ### I have taken two cases:

 (I) Optimize portfolio selection with two stocks.
+URL: https://github.com/akarshsrivastava/markowitz-model-portfolio-optimization/blob/main/Markowitz%20Portfolio%20Theory%20-%202%20stocks.ipynb
 (II) Optimize portfolio selection with more than two stocks.
+URL:

 In both cases the approach is same, the only difference is the number of stocks to select in the portfolio.